This page may contain affiliate links. Regardless, only products and services I trust are recommended.

 - Writer Access – Read Review – US only.
 Pay rates range between 1.4 cents to 7 cents a word.
 Get paid weekly if you opt for direct deposit payments, or bi-monthly if you opt for Paypal payments.

 - Writer’s Domain – Read Review – Open to US and possibly other countries.
 Earn between $15 and $17.50 per article.
 Get paid monthly via Paypal or anytime once you have $100 in your account.

-- *Want to start your own freelance writing business?
-30 Days or Less to Freelance Writing Success is an inexpensive eCourse created by someone who began earning $4K per month as a freelance writer in just six months.
-It’s worth a look if you’d prefer to work for yourself, find private clients, set your own rates, and avoid content sites (most of the sites listed above are content sites).
+- If you’re serious about starting a freelance writing business and would prefer to avoid the lower-paying content sites I listed above, I recommend 30 Days or Less to Freelance Writing Success.
+This is an inexpensive eCourse created by someone who began earning $4K per month as a freelance writer in just six months.
+It’s worth a look if you’d prefer to work for yourself, find private clients, set your own rates.

 - Scribendi – Read Review – Open to US and other countries.
 Rate of pay not listed, but will depend on word count and turnaround time.
 Pay is via Paypal.

-- *More Listings: Go here for more companies that hire work at home editors.
+- Go here for more companies that have work from home jobs for editors.

 You’ve probably noticed that most companies nowadays offer ways to for their customers to contact them instantly via live chat support.
 Many of these chat support agents do work from home.
 Below is a list of the companies I’ve reviewed on this site that have occasion openings for work at home chat agents.